polyformproject/license-development/template.erb.md

 <% if perimeter or shield %>
 ## Noncompetitive Use

-This license allows you to use, change, and share the software for any purpose other than providing any product that competes with the software<% if shield %> or any product the licensor or any of its affiliates provides using the software<% end %>.
+The licenses under these terms allow you to use, change, and share the software for any purpose other than providing any product that competes with the software<% if shield %> or any product the licensor or any of its affiliates provides using the software<% end %>.

 ## Competition